bradleypeterson/AlgoGauge/DEV-README.md

 ```
 What these three lines mean is to allow all users to run the AlgoGauge program as sudo without
 also having to have sudo access as well as not having to input any password when running it as sudo.
+(these changes will only work on new shell sessions.
+Meaning you'll need to close your active shell session and re-login
+in order to get it to work)
 These lines allow any user to now run the following command:
 ```bash
 sudo AlgoGauge [flags/args]